Domino's Pizza Founder Tom Monaghan Biography

 By 1983, he had become wealthy enough to buy his hometown baseball team, the Detroit Tigers.
 In just his first full season as their owner, 1984, they won the World Series.
 But while his team was making history on the field, Monaghan made two decisions that seemed to insult the team’s off-field history.

-He announced that Tiger Stadium, which had opened in 1912, needed to be replaced, although he said he wanted a new stadium in the Detroit area, as he was too entrenched in the area to move the team to another city.
-Although the city government wouldn’t approve the plan to build Tiger Stadium’s replacement, Comerica Park, until the team was sold, Monaghan got the blame for it far more than the new owner.
+He announced that Tiger Stadium, which had opened in 1912, needed to be replaced, asking for subsidies from the city to build a new stadium.
+Although he said he wanted a new stadium in the Detroit area, he did explore moving the team to the suburbs, much to the chagrin of fans.
+Although the city government wouldn’t approve the plan to build Tiger Stadium’s replacement, Comerica Park, until the team was later sold, Monaghan got the blame for it far more than the new owner.

 Monaghan also approved the firing of the Tigers’ beloved broadcaster, Ernie Harwell.
-The outcry from Tiger fans was so great that Monaghan hired Harwell back.
+The outcry from Tiger fans was so great that Halwell was eventually rehired under new ownership.

 In 1992, a reawakening of his Catholic faith led Monaghan to alter his lifestyle.
 He sold the Tigers to another Detroit-based pizza baron, Little Caesar’s founder-owner Mike Ilitch, who already owned the Detroit Red Wings hockey team.